 Else, do not do yoga.

 This mentality of 'doing' yoga has led to the rather unfortunate misconception that only those who are young, fit, and flexible can partake in yoga.
 Given the dynamic and acrobatic yoga classes popularized by the media and commercial studios, it is no wonder that this perception prevails.
 This is both sad and ironic, as the first written treatise on yoga, the Hatha Yoga-Pradipika (circa 14th century CE/AD) says quite plainly in the context of achieving benefit or health from yoga:

 Whether young, old, sick or lean...
 Success comes to those who are engaged in the practice, for by merely reading books on yoga, one can never succeed.
 Success [in yoga] cannot be attained by adopting a particular form of dress.
 Practice alone is the means to success [in yoga].

 Yoga Therapy Then & Now

 In a sense it is impossible to practice yoga in an entirely undiluted form, in large part due to the effective crushing of Indian traditions during the British colonization of India.
 In the 1920s, at the bidding of the Maharaja of Mysore, Krishnamacharya undertook to revive Hatha yoga as a means to create solidarity among young men of India directly following India's break from English rule.
 He taught women and men differently based upon the therapeutic benefit of yoga poses, and always stressed caution in executing poses, the appropriateness of poses depending on age, mental and physical state, and the overall importance of guiding and observing the breath at all times while practicing yoga.
-All branches of present-day yoga are influenced by Krishnamacharya and his best-known students: A.G.
-Mohan, B.K.S Iyengar, Indra Devi, Pattabhi Jois, and his own son T.K.V Desikachar.
+All branches of present-day yoga are influenced by Krishnamacharya and his longtime students who became teachers: Among these are A.G.
+Mohan and Indra Mohan who are known for their in-depth teaching(s).